enonic/enonic/foosball/README.md

 * Badges
  + Achievements, e.g. 10 wins in a row
 * Invite players
- + Send notifications to players invited (select people or to org) :rocket:
+ + Send notifications to players invited (select people or to org) :soccer: